 - Accept that stress is part of your life and accept that you can’t control most things so surrender to them and let go.

 Lisa regularly speaks at large events and wellness days on to topic of managing your stress, self empowerment and resilience.
-To find out more about Lisa as a motivational speaker, please see her speaker site here.
+To find out more about Lisa as a motivational speaker, please see her guest speaker site.